 When should a client file for bankruptcy

-As a general rule, there is little reason to file for bankruptcy if the total amount of debt is small, or if all of the client’s current income and assets are considered "exempt".
-Since there are limits on filing a subsequent bankruptcy, the client should not “waste” a bankruptcy in a situation where the benefit of filing bankruptcy compared to other alternatives is small.
-Likewise, clients should not immediately file a bankruptcy if they think they are at risk of going deeper into debt in the foreseeable future.
-A bankruptcy may be appropriate if the client is in immediate danger of losing important property, such as a home, car or utility service.
+As a general rule, there is little reason to file for bankruptcy if the total amount of debt is small, or if all of the client’s current income and assets are considered "exempt."
+Since there are limits on filing a subsequent bankruptcy, the client should not “waste” bankruptcy in a situation where the benefit of filing bankruptcy compared to other alternatives is small.
+Likewise, clients should not immediately file bankruptcy if they think they are at risk of going deeper into debt in the foreseeable future.
+Bankruptcy may be appropriate if the client is in immediate danger of losing important property, such as a home, car or utility service.
 Every case is unique, and the client should consult with an attorney to determine if filing for bankruptcy is appropriate.

 What Bankruptcy Can Do